 2. Are there legal defenses to PC 381b charges?

-- they were intoxicated due to medical care.
+- you were intoxicated due to medical care.

 - law enforcement conducted an unlawful search and seizure.